actoron/jadex/docs/tutorials/bpmn/02 Installation.md

 ## Prerequisites

 - Download and install a recent Java environment from [http://www.oracle.com/technetwork/java/javase/downloads/index.html](http://www.oracle.com/technetwork/java/javase/downloads/index.html)  (if not already present).
-- Download and install a suitable eclipse distribution from [http://www.eclipse.org/downloads/](http://www.eclipse.org/downloads/)  (if not already present).Â
+- Download and install a suitable eclipse distribution from [http://www.eclipse.org/downloads/](http://www.eclipse.org/downloads/)  (if not already present).
 - Download the latest Jadex build .zip from [http://www.activecomponents.org/download/](http://www.activecomponents.org/download/)  and unpack it to a place of your choice (only necessary if you don't want to use maven).

 ## Exercise A1 - Eclipse Project Setup

 In this lesson you will set up an initial eclipse environment that will be used in the following lessions.
 Please follow the instructions carefully and compare your setup to the screenshots to verify that everything went fine.

 We will first describe how a setup is done based on downloaded Jadex, afterwards using maven.
-Thus, you can choose one of both options.Â Â
+Thus, you can choose one of both options.

 ### Alternative 1: Using Downloaded Jadex